0xDBFB7/scientific_standards/standards.md

  explicitly agree to have their contact info added to check stuff?

+having a list of all contact info for every expert in a field seems rife for abuse - seperate personal table of emails voting everyone must have an ORCiD?

 besides the "expert list" (or maybe instead),
 "user list" so breaking changes can be requested for comment - maybe even publications in the field?